karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 [VeteranCrowd](https://www.veterancrowd.com/) (who have given me permission to use their name and some of their design artifacts) is a [FinTech](https://en.wikipedia.org/wiki/Fintech) startup whose platform makes it possible for Merchants to offer great deals to US Military Veterans and members of other exclusive groups.
 The experience is completely frictionless: no loyalty points, no coupon code, no landing pages... in fact no _websites_, as the service works just as well at the cash register as online!

-The VeteranCrowd application is built on a microservices architecture and has a lot of moving parts.
+The VeteranCrowd application is built on a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) and has a lot of moving parts.
 It's designed from the ground up to scale to millions of users and billions of transactions annually.

 The application has a complex ecosystem of stakeholders, including **Users**, who make purchases at **Merchants**, who make **Offers** to the **Groups** that Users belong to... plus _many_ more!